Scratchy: The Complete Reprise Recordings

 Scratchy: The Complete Reprise Recordings is a 2005 compilation album released by the group Crazy Horse.
 It is a re-issue of the first two Crazy Horse albums, Crazy Horse and Loose, on Reprise Records, with bonus tracks and the first single by the pre-Crazy Horse group Danny & The Memories.

 The album went out of print in 2006.
-It was briefly released in Europe in 2006 under the title The Complete Reprise Recordings 1971-'73, without the Danny & The Memories single.
-In 2013, Wounded Bird licensed the release and reissued the album using the original track listening and mastering.
+It was briefly released in Europe in 2006 under the title The Complete Reprise Recordings 1971–'73, without the Danny & The Memories single.
+In 2013, Wounded Bird licensed the release and reissued the album using the original track listing and mastering.
 The booklet from the original release was replaced by a four-page booklet with credits for the album.